Praise be to Allah.

 (Surah Al-Qalam, 68:4)

-Aside from being blessed with such beauty outwardly and inwardly as well, the Prophet s.a.w. also kept himself presentable to others such that others would feel comfortable being around him.
+Aside from being blessed with outward and inward beauty, the Prophet s.a.w. also kept himself presentable to others such that others would feel comfortable being around him.

 Prophet Muhammad s.a.w. loved to put on perfumes and fragrances.
 He also keeps his hair neat through regular combing and applying hair oil.

-In the book Syamail Muhammadiyah, we may find how Prophet Muhammad s.a.w preferred to wear simple clothes and did not demonstrate any form of extravagance or arrogance.
+In the book Syamail Muhammadiyah by Imam At-Tirmizi, we may find narrations of how Prophet Muhammad s.a.w preferred to wear simple and presentable clothes and did not demonstrate any form of extravagance or arrogance.
 He preferred to dress modestly to reflect the nature of his servitude towards Allah s.w.t.

 He emphasised clean clothes as Allah s.w.t prefers cleanliness from His servants.
 Prophet Muhammad s.a.w. also taught us to wear decent clothes that demonstrate our contentment and gratitude to Allah s.w.t.